quasarch/quasarch-documentation/content/en/docs/containers/user-guide/_index.md

 description: User guide for Container Service.
 ---

-This user guide provides an introduction to decentralized containers and introductory step by step procedures to run then on Container Service.
+This user guide provides an introduction to decentralized containers and introductory step-by-step procedures to run them on Container Service.
 Docker basics takes you through the basic steps to create a Docker container image and deploy it on Quasarch Cloud.